|

 What will I be learning in

-the workshops?
+the singing workshops?

 Each workshop focuses on a specific genre of song.
 In one room,